opendatasoft/ods-documentation/source/sourcing_and_processing_data/processing.rst

 GeoJoin
 ~~~~~~~

-These processor collection retrieves administrative divisions **Geo Shapes** from a key (postcode, county code ...).
-Each country have a dedicated processor and specific referentials.
+This processor collection retrieves administrative divisions **Geo Shapes** from a key (postcode, county code, etc.).
+Each country has a dedicated processor and specific referentials.
-Datasets are available on https://public.opendatasoft.com and referenced in the table below.
+These referentials, which are referenced in the tables below, can be found in datasets available on https://public.opendatasoft.com.

 France